 Terrazzo is a highly versatile stone because of its endless composition possibilities.
 Historically it is made primarily of scraps of marble mixed with concrete, but modern day versions have introduced agate, quarts, and granite to make something truly eye-catching and fit for the contemporary home.

 Monochrome terrazzo is proving popular, but it’s the soft pastel shades that have really caught our eye this season.
-Adding the right touch of color without being overbearing, pastel-colored accessories will uplift a scheme, bringing your home into 2018 with little to no effort.
-Look to pillows, lamps and small accessories to introduce the look into your own home.
+Adding the right touch of colour without being overbearing, pastel-coloured accessories will uplift a scheme, bringing your home into 2018 with little to no effort.
+Look to cushions, lamps and small accessories to introduce the look into your own home.

 For an alternative take on the trend, take inspiration from one of the key looks at Maison & Objet earlier this year, Terrazzo Elements.
 Terrazzo Elements takes the key components of terrazzo (agate, marble, quartz, granite and concrete) and combines them to reflect the material’s mismatched charm.
 Get the look by creating a vignette using contrasting materials; think quartz ornaments and marble coasters or granite worktops with a concrete vase.